 You have structure and a mix of reading, vocabulary, and grammar that will help you build a good foundation.
 And it doesn’t cost much to buy a book.

-Language textbooks and workbooks are generally about memorization, with lists of vocabulary words, lists of grammar rules, lists of verb conjugations, lists of pronouns, etc. There may be reading passages, but while they may help you with reading comprehension, they’ll do little to relieve the boredom.
+Language textbooks and workbooks are generally about memorization, with lists of vocabulary words, lists of grammar rules, lists of verb conjugations, lists of pronouns, etc. There may be reading passages, but while they’ll help you with reading comprehension, they’ll do little to relieve the boredom.

 The explanations of grammatical concepts can often be brief and unclear, and if you don’t understand something, there is no one to ask.
 On top of that, there is no way to practice conversation, unless you enjoy talking to yourself.
 There is also the problem of sustaining interest when you’re working alone.
 But the main problem is that you can always set a book aside and not look at it again for weeks, or months, or even years.

 Ideally, when learning a foreign language, you would like to have structure, but nothing too rigid; and flexibility, but not too much of that, either.
 You’ll want to have feedback, too.
 And you would like to have all of this at a low price.
 Well, good luck with that!
 Just kidding.
 Actually, you don’t need to feel discouraged.

 What you really need is instruction that’s engaging and reasonably priced, and that will allow you to ask questions, interact with others, learn useful vocabulary in a more effective way, improve your speaking skills, and feel more confident in your new language.

 This is where SPEAK comes in.
 In Portugal, Italy, Spain, Germany and Belgium, SPEAK offers courses in the local languages, and in foreign languages as well.
 There are two levels of instruction: “basic,” where you learn useful vocabulary in sessions structured around everyday themes; and “conversational,” where you learn more advanced vocabulary and engage in conversation.